 Step 1: Peel and chop the potatoes, slice the onion, and peel the garlic cloves.
 Put them in a large bowl.
 Add 1 tablespoon olive oil, salt, pepper, dried basil, and rosemary.
 Toss.

-Step 4: Chop zucchini and put in a bowl.
-Add salt.
+Step 2: Chop zucchini and put it in a bowl.
+Add salt and around ½ a tablespoon of olive.
+Toss.

-Step 6: Spread the zucchini cubes on a baking tray lined with a baking sheet.
+Steps 3 and 4: Spread the vegetables on baking trays lined with a baking sheet.

 Step 11: Mix everything.
 Cook for 1-2 minutes.